sajithssk/UserDetails-crud/README.md

 This README file provides a clear overview of the project, including setup instructions, API endpoints, and testing guidelines.
-Feel free to customize it based on your specific project needs!
 This is done by Sajith Sajan Koshy